gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

 `positionBuffer`.
 That means we're free to bind something else to the `ARRAY_BUFFER` bind point.
 The attribute will continue to use `positionBuffer`.

-note that from the point of view of our GLSL vertex shader the `a_position` attribute was a `vec4`
+Note that from the point of view of our GLSL vertex shader the `a_position` attribute was a `vec4`

-    attribute vec4 a_position;
+    in vec4 a_position;

 `vec4` is a 4 float value.
 In JavaScript you could think of it something like `a_position = {x: 0, y: 0, z: 0, w: 0}`.
 Above we set `size = 2`.
 Attributes